projectcalico/calico/networking/bgp.md

 ### Value

 {{site.prodname}} nodes can exchange routing information over BGP to enable reachability for {{site.prodname}} networked workloads (Kubernetes pods or OpenStack VMs).
-In an on-prem deployment this allows you to make your workloads first class citizen across the rest of your network.
-In public cloud deployments it provides an efficient way of distributing routing information within your Cluster, often used in conjunction with IPIP overlay or cross-subnet modes.
+In an on-premises deployment this allows you to make your workloads first-class citizen across the rest of your network.
+In public cloud deployments, it provides an efficient way of distributing routing information within your cluster, and is often used in conjunction with IPIP overlay or cross-subnet modes.

 ### Features